CO2 Monitoring Platform

 If a leak is detected, a lightweight fast boat/ROV mounted additional sensor can be deployed to further investigate and diagnose any alert prior to instigation of leakage solution.

 We know every offshore carbon capture and storage project is unique and so our monitoring metrics can be customised to also track water acidity, salinity levels and more to safeguard the site and react at the first sign CO2 is leaking.
+This assures our clients, industry and society, that offshore carbon capture and storage solutions are built with long-term integrity in mind.
+Aquaterra Energy’s offshore carbon capture and storage monitoring proposition:

 • Subsurface proactive mitigation